olivierfriard/2017_PhD_Toolbox_course/big_data_wrangling/phd_course_2017_big_data_wrangling_manipulation_and_homogenization.rst

 You **can not** move the cursor with the mouse but you can select/copy/paste easily using the mouse buttons

+All commands you typed are recorded (also after power off the computer), you can easily recall them by using the up/down arrow keys

+Remember to use the TAB completion for the command-line tools and file names, be a **lazy user**!

 The shell
 =========

-Commands can be run by themselves, or you can provide additional parameters.
+Command-line tools can be run by themselves, or you can provide additional parameters.
 The typical command syntax is:

  ::